Hritikpatel/InsecureTrust_Bank/README.md

             window.URL.revokeObjectURL(url);
         </script>
         ```
+        This url shows Drive-by-Download attack which can be done by R-XSS.
     - [Vulnerable Code](https://github.com/Hritikpatel/InsecureTrust_Bank/blob/0e5444c85ec418258562639c3383b31077374692/public/faq.php#L58), Here user input is getting appended in HTML as it is...
 2. S-XSS
     - S-XSS typically refers to "Stored Cross-Site Scripting," where malicious scripts are stored on a web server and executed when viewed by other users, potentially leading to security vulnerabilities.